hubmapconsortium/asct-b-generator/README.md

 **Children** is a comma separated list of child objects.
 These children need to be either anatomical structures (AS) or cell types (CT).
 The **Genes**, **Proteins**, **Proteoforms**, etc fields should be comma separated lists of the appropriate objects (e.g., **Genes** should be a comma separated list of relevant genes).
 In all cases the objects **Name** or **Ref DOI** should be used.

-Anatomical structures contains a child structure or a cell type, then it can not be assigned biomarkers (e.g., genes, proteins, etc).
-Biomarkers and references are only applied to the lowest level of anatomical structures and to cell types.
+If an anatomical structure contains child structures or cell types, then it can not be assigned biomarkers (e.g., genes, proteins, etc).
+Biomarkers and references can only be applied to the lowest level of anatomical structures and to cell types.

 The first line in the input file is assumed to contain a header and is ignored.